agmip/specifications/Adjustments.rst

 Overview
 --------

-Some models *may* support environmental modifications which allow variables to be mutated over time with model control.
+Some models *may* support modifications which allow variables to be mutated over time with model control.
 This is beneficial for doing long-term runs or rotations.
 To provide the models with this information from the AgMIP tools, the **Adjustments**